top of page

 Biography

-James Fox is a Cambridge art historian, writer, public speaker, curator and award-winning, BAFTA-nominated, broadcaster.
+James Fox is a Cambridge art historian, writer, curator and multi-award-winning, BAFTA-nominated broadcaster.

 After completing an MPhil and PhD in the subject, as well as stints at Harvard and Yale, James took up a Fellowship in Cambridge in 2011.
-He specialises in modern art, British art, and the cultural history of colour.
+He specialises in modern art, British art and craft, and the cultural history of colour.

-He is currently Director of Studies in History of Art at Emmanuel College, Cambridge, Director of Education at the Jeffrey Rubinoff Sculpture Park in Canada, and President of the Friends of the Stanley Spencer Gallery.
+He is currently Director of Studies in History of Art at Emmanuel College, Cambridge, Creative Director of the Hugo Burge Foundation and Director of Education at the Jeffrey Rubinoff Sculpture Park in Canada.
+He is also an Honorary Fellow of the Arts University Plymouth and President of the Friends of the Stanley Spencer Gallery.

 About: Welcome